JNPRAutomate/fluent-plugin-juniper-telemetry/README.md

 ## Usage

-This plugin include 3 parsers, one for each type of Juniper Devics data streaming type.
+This plugin include 2 parsers, one for each type of Juniper Devices data streaming type.

 **Juniper Telemetry Interface (jvision)**
-Supported devices : MX (add version info)
+Supported devices : MX (up to 15.1F5)
 `format juniper_jti`

 **analyticsd**
 Supported devices : EX4300 & QFX5100 (add version info)
 `format juniper_analyticsd`

-**network agent**
-Supported devices :
-`format juniper_na`

-> Supported devices are listed as of Jan 2016, please refer to Juniper website for accurate support list
+> Supported devices are listed as of March 2016, please refer to Juniper website for accurate support list

 --------------